Rapid Mixing of Geodesic Walks on Manifolds with Positive Curvature: The stationary distribution of the geodesic walk

 to be the location of our geodesic trajectory in the phase space at time $t \in \mathbb{R}^{+}$.

 For notational convenience, we define the map

 for all $A \subset \mathcal{M}^\circ$ and $t>0$.

-We now prove that the stationary distribution of the geodesic walk is uniform with respect to the volume measure on any closed manifold $\mathcal{M}$; this proof will hold even if the curvature is not everywhere positive (Theorem \ref{ThmStatExist}).
-In Theorem \ref{thm:uniquenessStat} of Section \ref{sec:contraction} we prove that the stationary distribution is unique if $\mathcal{M}$ has bounded positive curvature.
+We now prove that the volume measure on any closed manifold $\mathcal{M}$ is a stationary measure of the geodesic walk (Theorem \ref{ThmStatExist}); this holds even if $\mathcal{M}$ does not have positive curvature.
+In Theorem \ref{thm:uniquenessStat} of Section \ref{sec:contraction} we prove that the stationary distribution is unique under the additional assumption that $\mathcal{M}$ has bounded positive curvature.

 \begin{thm} The uniform distribution on $\mathcal{M}$ is a stationary distribution of the geodesic walk Markov chain defined in Algorithm \ref{alg:Geodesic_Walk}. \end{thm}

 \begin{proof}